pegahsalehi/Whisper-AFE-TalkingHeadsGen/evaluations/Sync/readme.md

-# SyncNet Evaluation Pipeline for Talking Head videos
+# SyncNet Evaluation (Lip Sync) Pipeline for Talking Head videos

 This repository contains a pipeline for evaluating lip-sync of Talking-Head videos.
 The evaluation is performed using SyncNet to calculate the synchronization between the generated videos and the reference audio model.